AtA Length / Weight

 Martin Onza III Compound Bow Review – Summary

 Thanks for reading our review of the Martin Onza 3.
 If you’re looking for a compound bow packed with excellent features, a smooth draw cycle and tons of fine-tuning and adjust-ability potential, while also providing more than enough kinetic energy to take down an African elephant if necessary, get the Onza 3.
 This is an excellent bow that rivals top models made by Bowtech or Hoyt.
-See Amazon’s free shipping and best deal on the Onza 3 and start hunting tomorrow.
+See Cabela's current price and customer reviews on the on the Onza 3 and start hunting in a few days.